MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/use-power-automate.md

 > Want to experience Microsoft 365 Defender?
 You can [evaluate it in a lab environment](m365d-evaluation.md?ocid=cx-docs-MTPtriallab) or [run your pilot project in production](m365d-pilot.md?ocid=cx-evalpilot).
 >

 Modern security operations teams need automation to work effectively.
-To focus on hunting and investigating real threats, SecOps teams use Power Automate to triage through the list of alerts and eliminate the ones that are not threats.
+To focus on hunting and investigating real threats, SecOps teams use Power Automate to triage through the list of alerts and eliminate the ones that aren't threats.

 ## Criteria for resolving alerts

 - User has Out-of-office message turned on

-- User is not tagged as high risk
+- User isn't tagged as high risk

 If both are true, SecOps marks the alert as legitimate travel and resolves it.
 A notification is posted in Microsoft Teams after the alert is resolved.